 When you post a job on a job board and a candidate applies through that job board, their CV will be registered on the job board’s database which can be accessed by anyone.
 However, candidates coming to your site organically and registering with their CVs allows you to build an internal talent pool that gives you an advantage over the competition.
 Curating your own database of high-quality CVs will reduce cost and time per hire and is a great marketing tool when prospecting potential clients.

 There is no doubt that job boards can and should still form a vital part of your recruitment strategy and, hosting 76% of all jobs posted, they aren’t going away any time soon.
 However, the use of the word ‘part’ is important here.
 Put all your eggs in one basket and you won’t be attracting consistently top talent.
-Your recruitment marketing plan should cover every opportunity to widen your funnel, via job boards, social media and your recruitment website.
+Your recruitment marketing plan should cover every opportunity to widen your funnel, via job boards, social media and posting jobs on your recruitment website.